Persecution of the Jews in Schleswig-Holstein (1933–1945): Jewish cemeteries in Schleswig Holstein

 The desecration of Jewish cemeteries with politically motivated slogans like "Jews out", "Heil Hitler", "we'll fill up the 7 million [murdered Jews]", or with Judensau, SS runes, and swastikas, took place en masse in Germany during the time of Nazi Germany.
 According to estimates by the historian Julius H. Schoeps, 80 to 90 percent of the approximately 1,700 Jewish resting places in the German Reich were desecrated during this period.
 Statistical information on how many cemeteries were affected in Schleswig-Holstein is not available.

 Jewish cemeteries were desecrated in various ways, first through direct damage, which had been frequent since 1938.
 From 1942, however, desecration also occurred through actions as part of the Reichsmetallspende, which offered a pretext for removing bars and other metal objects from Jewish cemeteries.
 SA men and Hitler Youth took the opportunity to smash stone graves.
 The Reichsinstitut für Geschichte des neuen Deutschlands had the deceased exhumed in order to carry out "skull and other bone measurements".
 By desecrating the cemeteries, the perpetrators sought to destroy the religiously based durability of the burial sites and the memory of Jewish life.
 The Nazis wanted to erase its symbolic presence and violate the dignity of both the deceased and their relatives.

 For believing Jews, grave desecration is particularly serious because the grave is intended for eternity in a Jewish cemetery ('burial house' or 'house of eternity').
 This corresponds to one of the most fundamental tenets of Jewish Halakha.
 The burial is mandatory and permanent peace of the dead is considered mandatory.
 Unlike in Christianity, a tomb may not be reoccupied.
 An exhumation or relocation of a grave is – apart from very special circumstances – not permitted.
 A disturbance of the peace of the dead causes a deep psychological dismay in the Jewish community and in some cases increases a 'persistent mourning disorder' among relatives.
 A tombstone (מצבה) symbolizes the obligation not to forget the deceased.

-With the resurgence of anti-Semitism in Germany, over 2,000 Jewish cemeteries have again been desecrated since the end of the war.
+With the resurgence of antisemitism in Germany, over 2,000 Jewish cemeteries have again been desecrated since the end of the war.
 Commenting on the increasing desecration of Jewish cemeteries in the 1950s, Theodor W. Adorno said, "The destruction of Jewish cemeteries is not an expression of anti-Semitism, it is itself anti-Semitism."